flancia-coop/doc.anagora.org/social-coop-tech-group.md

         - Low attendance to these meetings as of late
             - Common after summer breaks, but we want to make sure we keep critical mass going forward
             - Idea: start writing a roadmap document with possible next steps for the group, good opportunity to converge on plans *and* get them reviewed by other working groups and the social.coop community
    - Wiki next steps
    - We need to set up and test backup/restores
-           - [[Flancian]] tested backups, restores come next :)
+       - [[Flancian]] tested backups for the wiki, restores come next :)
+   -

 ## [[2023-08-14]]